Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

 {\it Step 1.
-Prove the claim for each $\X''_i$}: This was already done in Theorem~\ref{thm:almost-perfect-polystable} as $\X''_i$ is assumed to be rig-smooth and polystable.
-We only note that $X''_{i}=\X''_{i, C}$ is indeed pure of dimension $d$ as it is \'etale over $X$.
+Prove the claim for each $\X''_i$}: This was already done in Theorem~\ref{thm:almost-perfect-polystable} because $\X''_i$ are polystable (and separated).
+We only note that each $X''_{i}=\X''_{i, C}$ is indeed pure of dimension $d$ as it is \'etale over $X$.

 {\it Step 2.
-Prove the claim for each $\X'_i$}: We recall that the morphism $\pi_i\colon \X''_i \to \X'_i$ is a rig-isomorphism between rig-smooth formal $\O_C$-models with generic fibers of pure dimension $d$.
-Then Lemma~\ref{lemma:descent-blow-up} ensures that the Faltings trace is almost perfect on $\X'_i$ if it is almost perfect on $\X''_i$.
+Prove the claim for each $\X'_i$}: We recall that the morphism $\pi_i\colon \X''_i \to \X'_i$ is a rig-isomorphism between nice admissible formal $\O_C$-schemes of dimension $d$.
+Then Lemma~\ref{lemma:descent-blow-up} ensures that Faltings' trace is almost perfect on $\X'_i$ if it is almost perfect on $\X''_i$.

 {\it Step 3.
-Prove the claim for each $\X_i$}: The proof is similar to Step 2.
-The only difference is that we use Lemma~\ref{lemma:descent-good-quotients} instead of Lemma~\ref{lemma:descent-blow-up}.
+Prove the claim for each $\X_i$}: This follows from Lemma~\ref{lemma:descent-good-quotients} since $\X'_i \to \X'$ is a good quotient of nice admissible formal $\O_C$-schemes of dimension $d$.

 {\it Step 4.
 Prove the claim for $\X$}: We note that the set $(\X_i, \mf_i)$ can be obtained from $\X$ as the composition of rig-isomorphisms and open Zariski coverings.
-Thus, in order to show that the Faltings' pairing is almost perfect on $\X$, it suffice to show that this property descends through Zariski open coverings and rig-isomorphisms.
-The first claim is trivial as the question is Zariski local on $\X$ by design.
-The fact that almost perfectness of the Faltings pairing descends through rig-isomorphisms was proven in Lemma~\ref{lemma:descent-blow-up}. \end{proof}
+Furthermore, we know that each $\Y_j$ that appears in the presentation of $\X_i$ as a composition of open Zariski covers and rig-isomorphisms has reduced special fiber.
+Thus, in order to show that Faltings' pairing is almost perfect on $\X$, it suffice to show that this property descends through Zariski open coverings and rig-isomorphisms of nice formal $\O_C$-schemes.
+The first claim is trivial, and the second one was proven in Lemma~\ref{lemma:descent-blow-up}. \end{proof}